shamanicvocalarts/TDCode/README.md

 ## Extending TDCode
 Developers can extend TDCode's capabilities:
-- Remove `TDCode/*` from the DAT Settings `excludepath` parameter to access and modify core functionality
+- Remove 'TDCode/*' from the DAT Settings 'excludepath' parameter to access and modify core functionality